MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/private-link-and-dns-integration-at-scale.md

 In hub and spoke network architectures, application owners are typically provided with an Azure subscription, which includes a VNet (*a spoke*) connected to the *hub* VNet.
 In this architecture, they can deploy their virtual machines and have private connectivity to other VNets or to on-premises networks by way of ExpressRoute or VPN.

 A central network virtual appliance (NVA), such as Azure Firewall, provides Internet-outbound connectivity.
-[The Firewall can also be used as a DNS proxy to customize DNS forwarding.](/samples/azure/azure-quickstart-templates/azure-firewall-dns-proxy/)
+Additionally, that device, such as with [Azure Firewall DNS proxy](/azure/firewall/dns-details), or another service in or adjacent to the hub is typically used to customize DNS forwarding.

 Many application teams build their solutions using a combination of Azure IaaS and PaaS resources.
 Some Azure PaaS services (such as SQL Managed Instance) can be deployed in customer VNets.
 As a result, traffic stays private within the Azure network and is fully routable from on-premises.